-Habitat for Humanity of Fulton County, Ohio (HFHFCO or Habitat) builds and repairs homes in Fulton County, Ohio for people who need affordable housing and have little or no means to better their circumstances through conventional avenues.
+Habitat for Humanity of Fulton County, Ohio (HFHFCO or Habitat) builds homes in Fulton County, Ohio for people who need affordable housing and have little or no means to better their circumstances through conventional avenues.
 We partner with people who are willing to work for what they need, giving a hand up, never a hand out.
-This principle teaches skills so partners can provide for themselves and teach their future generations to do the same.
-Each project (new house or repair) requires pay back of the project price (determined through set standards).
+This principle teaches skills so partners can provide for themselves and teach their children and grandchildren to do the same.
+Each project requires pay back of the project price (determined through set standards).
 These payments are affordable because no interest is charged.
 Project costs are kept low through donations and volunteer labor from those in our communities.
-Principal payments from partners are used to fund operations and projects, but isn’t enough so we rely on donations, fundraisers and grants also.
+Principal payments from partner-homeowners are used to fund the mission, but isn’t enough so we rely on donations, fundraisers and grants also.

 Habitat for Humanity of Fulton County Ohio believes that every man, woman, and child in Fulton County should have a decent, affordable place to call “home”.